Will UXtweak make my site slower?

 Does UXtweak have an impact on site performance?

-- Processing input events - Mouse movements, clicks and their position, scrolling and keyboard inputs are all captured through an event listener.
-The script sends these events to UXtweak via websocket communication.
+- Processing input events - Mouse movements, clicks and their position, scrolling, and keyboard inputs are all captured through an event listener.
+The script sends these events to UXtweak via a websocket communication.
 Websockets are ideal for this, as they're much more efficient for sending streams of data than your typical XHR requests.

 - Processing DOM events - We use the MutationObserver API to listen to any changes made to the DOM.
 Since the MutationObserver is already a part of any modern browser and DOM changes trigger it anyway, this has no effect on performance whatsoever.
-After we process the DOM change into a RePlay event, we also send it through the websocket.
+After we process the DOM change into an event, we also send it through the websocket.

-Using webpagetest.org, we generated a report on what page load on a website with and without the use of the RePlay data collector looks like.
+Using webpagetest.org, we generated a report on what page load on a website with and without the use of the UXtweak data collector looks like.
 Inside these reports, you can find the information about when the page first becomes interactive and when the page is fully loaded (meaning, all of its assets including scripts, stylesheets and images).

-How much data does UXtweak RePlay use?
+How much data does UXtweak Session Recording or Website Testing use?